All Episodes

 These clowns know it's working.

-That's why they're in panic city right now.
+That's why they're in Panic City right now.

 That's why they're probably fanning out all over the country, calling as many radio shows as they can.

-Well, I know these people like every square inch of my glorious naked buddy.
+I know these people like every square inch of my glorious naked buddy.

-The news is filled with hey, this is working.
+The news is filled with, hey, this is working.

 New York Times has a poll today.

-More people uh think the original invasion was good, support the mission than did last week, last month.
+More people think the original invasion was good, support the mission than did last week, last month.

-Bad news for the Democrats, bad news for the left.
+Bad news for the left.

 So it's time to get in gear.

-Oh, how do we counter all of this?
+Uh-oh, how do we counter all of this?

-How do we subvert all Of this.
+How do we subvert all of this?

 Thanks for the call, Scott.